 (*although I do have an IPO strategy dubbed “Buy At B” that does just that with a few caveats)

 Indicators are derived from price.
 Therefore, they are not predictive.
 They simply illustrate what’s already there in price.
 Hold on there Big Dave, don’t you use moving averages?
-Yes, I do occasionally use moving averages, mostly with my Landry Bowtie pattern (download from free reports-at the bottom of my store).
+Yes, I do occasionally use moving averages, mostly with my Landry Bowtie pattern (for more on the pattern, you can get my books free here).
 However, I always look at price first and foremost.

 The great thing about Bowtie moving averages is they can often alert you to the fact that a longer-term trend might be losing steam or actually changing direction.
 Again though, they are just helping to illustrate what’s already in price.
 Notice that in the major signals below (signals after multi-year highs/lows) that the price had already turned significantly.
 This brings us to our next point, where is, and where was price?

 6. You Must Always Start With (or come back to) Net Net

 I have a brother-in-law named Andy.
 I love ‘em to death, but when Andy asks your opinion, he’s already formulated what your proper reply should be.
 Should you not agree with him, he will begin to-albeit very convincingly-argue his case.
 I have dubbed this “Andy-ing.”